 Here we can write

 with $\mathcal{R}(v,v) = \overline{v\otimes v} - \bar{v}\otimes \bar{v}$ is the Reynolds stress tensor.
-However, on the turbulence modeling applications, one need to produce simplifled, reliable and computationally realizable closure models.
-Since that, to obtain the closure models Bardina et al. \cite{BaFe} modified the Reynolds stress tensor by
+However, on the turbulence modeling applications, one need to produce simplified, reliable and computationally realizable closure models.
+For this reason, in order to obtain the closure models Bardina et al. \cite{BaFe} modified the Reynolds stress tensor by

 After that, Layton and Lewandowski \cite{LaLe} considered a simpler form of the above approximation of the Reynolds stress tensor

 The modification of Layton and Lewandowski leads to study the following sub-grid scale turbulence model (or called simplified Bardina equation)